yunyunfanfan/yunyunfanfan/README.md

 ### 🤺 Profile

-嗨，你好，我是 **Yunjian Zhang (yunyunfanfan)**！
+Hi, I’m **Yunjian Zhang (yunyunfanfan)**!

-🎆 **2025年大一学生** - 兰州大学计算机科学与技术专业

-🔢 对 **数学、数值分析与优化理论** 充满热情，深入研究算法背后的数学原理。

-🤖 专注于 **人工智能与机器学习** 领域，热衷于通过技术创新改变世界。

-🧬 探索 **AI+生物信息学** 交叉领域，致力于将智能算法应用于生物医学研究。

-🚀 立志成为新一代AI开发者，构建更智能、更人性化的未来。
+🎆 **2026 Sophomore Student** – Computer Science and Technology, Lanzhou University

+🤖 Focused on **Artificial Intelligence and Machine Learning**, enthusiastic about transforming the world through technological innovation.

+🧬 Exploring the intersection of **AI + Bio + Vertical Large Models**, aiming to apply intelligent algorithms to biomedical research.

+🚀 Aspiring to become a next-generation AI developer, building a smarter and more human-centered future.

-**"Mathematics is the language of nature, optimization is the key to intelligence, and AI+Bio is the future of scientific discovery."**
+**"Optimization is the key to intelligence, and AI+Bio is the future of scientific discovery."**

-- 🔭 I'm currently working on **Large Language Models, Optimization Algorithms & AI for Biology**
+- 🔭 I'm currently working on **Machine Unlearning & Generative AI Applications in Biology**
-- 🌱 I'm currently learning **Numerical Analysis, Convex Optimization, Deep Learning Theory & Bioinformatics**
+- 🌱 I'm currently learning **Deep Learning Theory & Bioinformatics**
-- 👯 I'm looking to collaborate on **AI/ML, Mathematical Computing & Computational Biology Projects**
+- 👯 I'm looking to collaborate on **AI/ML & Computational Biology Projects**
 - 🤔 I'm looking for help with **Advanced Optimization Methods, Scientific Computing & Biological Data Analysis**
-- 💬 Ask me about **Mathematics, Optimization, PyTorch, AI Research & Bioinformatics**
+- 💬 Ask me about **PyTorch, AI Research & Bioinformatics**
 - 📫 How to reach me: **GitHub @yunyunfanfan**
 - 😄 Pronouns: **He/Him**
-- ⚡ Fun fact: **Math enthusiast who believes optimization is the soul of AI and AI+Bio will revolutionize medicine! 🔢🧬🎆**
+- ⚡ Fun fact: **I believe AI+Bio will revolutionize medicine! 🧬🎆**

 </td>
 <td>